Jørn Lande: Dio tribute album, Heaven and Hell and Jorn establishment (2010–2013)

-Allen/Lande reformed, Pentakill, Dracula and Return to Avantasia (2013–present)
+Allen/Lande reformed, Pentakill, Dracula and return to Avantasia (2013–present)

 Jørn Lande also announced in an interview that a new Allen/Lande album was in the works but this time with songwriting and production made by former Stratovarius guitarist Timo Tolkki, replacing Magnus Karlsson.
 On 24 July 2013, Timo Tolkki also confirmed the role in the project via his Facebook page.
 The album The Great Divide was released on 17 October in Europe and 21 October 2014 in North America.
 This time, Lande has also contributed with some vocal melodies and lyrics to the songs.

 In 2014, Lande provided lead vocals for songs Lightbringer and Thornmail for the fictional League of Legends band, Pentakill (named after the rare occurrence of one player defeating all five of the enemy team in quick succession) taking the role of Karthus, a lich that serves as one of the playable characters in the game.
 The first single, Lightbringer, was released on 27 May, and the full album, Smite and Ignite, was released on 3 June 2014.

 The same year, it was announced a project created by Lande together with guitarist Trond Holter (former Wig Wam), an album rock opera based telling the story of Bram Stoker's Dracula.
 It was released on 23 January in Europe and 27 January 2015 in North America and it's called Swing Of Death.
 They performed the whole album live on 1 May 2015 at the Karmoygeddon Festival in Norway.

 In 2015, Jorn performed live with the fictional League of Legends band Pentakill in São Paulo, Brazil during the CBLOL (League of Legends Brazilian Championship) grand final.
 He was singing in a duet with the character Karthus (portrayed by Brazilian singer, former Hangar, Nando Fernandes).

-The same year, it was announced Jorn's return to the Avantasia crew, recording vocals for the album Ghostlights and taking part in the 2016 world tour.
+The same year, it was announced that Jorn would be returning to Avantasia, recording vocals for the album Ghostlights and taking part in the 2016 world tour.